sogou/srpc/README.md

   * You can use the interface to create an RPC task
   * You can put the RPC task into SeriesWork or ParallelWork, and you can also get the current SeriesWork in the callback.
   * You can also use other features supported by Workflow, including upstream, calculation scheduling, asynchronous file IO, etc.
+* AOP Modular Plugin Management:
+  * Able to connect to [OpenTelemetry](https://opentelemetry.io) (report Tracing)
+  * Easy to report to other Cloud Native systems
+* srpc Envoy-filter for the users of Kubernetes
 * [More features and layers](/docs/en/rpc.md)

 ## Installation